shrinerb/shrine/doc/plugins/derivatives.md

 attacher.merge_derivatives attacher.upload_derivatives({ nested: { two: two_file } })
 attacher.derivatives #=> { nested: { one: #<Shrine::UploadedFile>, two: #<Shrine::UploadedFile> } }
 ```

+> Note that new derivatives will replace any existing derivatives living under
+the same key, but won't delete them.
+If this is your case, make sure to save a
+reference to the old derivatives before assigning new ones, and then delete
+them after persisting the change.

 The `Attacher#merge_derivatives` method is thread-safe.